Enjoy A Bite Of The Big Apple, New York, In 3 Days

 The American Museum of Natural History is an absolute gold mine of scientific wonders, showcasing a myriad of exhibits like its suspended full-size whale and intriguing dinosaur skeletons.

 Intrepid Sea, Air, and Space Museum

-In the wake of your visit to the American Museum of Natural History, take a cab bound for Hudson River’s Intrepid Sea, Air, and Space Museum.
+Following your memorable visit to the American Museum of Natural History, take a cab bound for Hudson River’s Intrepid Sea, Air, and Space Museum.
 As a visitor in this museum, you get to see the military and aviation history of the US unfold through its wide range of exhibits.

 A perfect way to end a perfect day of leisure and sightseeing in New York is to rest your feet, and enjoy a romantic two-hour cruise ride on the Hudson River.
 Offered by Circle Line Harbor Lights Cruise, this tour will take you to the Brooklyn Bridge, and provide great views of the city’s buildings and landmarks from a different perspective.

 Day 3: Conquering the Downtown area of New York City

 From the momentous Statue of Liberty to the Fraunces Tavern Museum, NYC’s booming downtown is brimming with pleasures for its pilgrims.

 Statue of Liberty